tacettinkustu/microverse-awesome-books/README.md

 ## Getting Started

 To get a local copy up and running usual steps.
 Because there is no framework or any other special way.
-There is only JS, HTML and CSS.
+There is only plain JS, HTML and CSS.
+So you can get a local copy and running it in a code editor.

 ## Authors